Upstatement/eslint-config/README.md

 ### Four Space Config

-This includes everything in the base config, but replaces the 2 space indent rule with 4 spaces.
+This includes everything in the default config, but replaces the 2 space indent rule with 4 spaces.

 Use this in your `.eslintrc` file: